-The following Maine-based financial education programs and resources were compiled to support educators and individuals who are looking to bring financial education to their schools or community.
+The following Maine-based financial wellness programs and resources were compiled to support educators and individuals who are looking to bring financial education to their schools or community.

 Bangor Savings Bank provides a free online financial literacy tool called Money Mentor.
 Access to relevant articles, fun polls, quizzes to test your knowledge, and user-friendly financial calculators are available.